AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ``--rule-file`` command-line option or implicitly fetched by GNATcheck (as described in the following paragraph).

-By default, GNATcheck will look for a ``rules.lkql`` file in the current working directory or besides the specified project file if any.
+By default, GNATcheck will look for a ``rules.lkql`` file besides the specified project file if any.
 If there is one and no other rule configuration has been provided (through an LKQL rule file, or through the rule options), GNATcheck will load it as the LKQL rule options file, as if it was provided through the ``--rule-file`` option.

 .. note::